Beware of Phishing Warning! Fake email messages are currently being sent to Hostpoint customer. More information

 If you would like to exercise your data subject rights in accordance with the data protection law applicable to us or have general questions about data protection at Hostpoint, please contact privacy@hostpoint.ch.

-Our representative in relation to processing where we are subject to the GDPR is: Hostpoint Limited, Vision Exchange Building, Territorials Street, Mriehel, M-BKR 3000 BIRKIRKARA, MALTA.
+If the GDPR applies, Hostpoint AG has designated the following representative in the EU: Hostpoint Limited, Vision Exchange Building, Territorials Street, Mriehel, M-BKR 3000 BIRKIRKARA, MALTA.

 We reserve the right to change this privacy policy at any time.
 The version published on our website at the respective time applies.